 With an average of less than 10 inches of rainfall each year, Nevada is the nation’s driest state.
 However, underground water supplements rainfall to enable incredible biodiversity in Nevada.
-The state has the 11th highest biodiversity in the U.S. with more than 350 species found nowhere else in the world.
+The Silver State has the 11th highest biodiversity in the U.S., with more than 300 species found nowhere else in the world.

 Groundwater-Dependent Ecosystems

-The precious underground water resources in The Silver State are increasingly being tapped, with about half of Nevada’s 256 administrative groundwater basins being over-appropriated.
-Because surface water is scarce, most of Nevada’s native species live in groundwater-dependent ecosystems (GDEs), which are natural communities that rely on groundwater for all or part of their water needs.
+The precious underground water resources in the Silver State are increasingly being tapped, with more than a third of the thousands of groundwater wells in Nevada having significantly declining groundwater levels over past decades.
+Because surface water is scarce, many of Nevada’s native species depend on groundwater-dependent ecosystems (GDEs), which are natural communities that rely on groundwater for all or part of their water needs.
 GDEs provide important resources for plants and animals and are critical sources of drinking water, recreation and economic benefit for Nevada’s people.

 -